abunchofnerds-25/ccollections/README.md

 }
 ```

 The unified iteration macros are provided by `citerators.h`, which is automatically included when you include `chashmap.h`.
-See [Section 10](#10-unified-iteration--citerators) for the full API reference.
+See [Section 9](#9-unified-iteration--citerators) for the full API reference.

-Iteration order differs by implementation: separate chaining iterates in insertion order via its internal doubly-linked list; open-addressing iterates in slot order, which is neither insertion order nor sorted order.
+Iteration order differs by implementation: separate chaining iterates in reverse insertion order via its internal doubly-linked list; open-addressing iterates in slot order, which can be considered random.

 ### Example: Word Frequency Count